 Francisca’s essay is titled ‘Policing Knowledges and Technologies: Making Aggression Visible‘.
 The piece discusses how surveillance and security technologies in public transport can shape social spaces for the negotiation of norms and authorities.

 On July 15, 2017, Francisca took part in the Colleex Workshop on Ethnographic Experimentation in Lisbon.
-She gave a talk titled ‘A citizen data app as fieldwork device: reflections on a collaborative practice’, about re-imagining the future of official statistics and ‘workshopping’ as a mode of doing ethnographic research.
+She gave a talk titled ‘A citizen data app as fieldwork device: reflections on a collaborative practice’ (co-authored with Evelyn Ruppert), about re-imagining the future of official statistics and ‘workshopping’ as a mode of doing ethnographic research.

 The ARITHMUS team is extremely happy to announce the release of its second working paper.
 The paper is titled ‘Citizen Data and Official Statistics: Background Document to a Collaborative Workshop’ and is freely available for download on our publications page.
 The paper introduces the notion of ‘citizen data’ as a possible source for (or complementary[…]